DrLex0/print3d-funny-flexi-octopus/README.md

 If you want to print and sell the Funny Flexi Octopus, keep in mind that it is released under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
 My interpretation of this license is the following.

 * If you **sell or give away prints** of this model, you need to mention *“Funny Flexi Octopus by DrLex”* and provide a visible link to this GitHub page both on your shop website, and on a piece of paper included with physical printed objects.
 I have provided PDF files with ready-to-print attribution cards for your convenience.
+* If you **remix** this model and you sell prints of that remix, the origin should be attributed as described in the previous point.
+You can change the message to *“based on Funny Flexi Octopus by DrLex.”* You don't need to use the same attribution cards, but it must be obvious that your prints were derived from my model.
-* If you **remix** this model and publish that remix, the remix must have the same license or a more restrictive one.
-You must provide a visible link to this GitHub page wherever your remix is published.
-If you sell prints of that remix, the original source should be attributed as described in the previous point.
+* You are *not* obliged to make the 3D model for a **remix** available, this is not a `SA` license.
+If you do publish the 3D model, it must have the same `CC BY` license or a more restrictive one.
+You must provide a visible link to this GitHub page wherever your remixed model is published.
-* You **do not need to ask explicit permission** from me to sell prints of this model.
+* You **do not need to ask explicit permission** from me to sell prints of this model or a remix.
 Just do the above.
 Of course it is fine for you to drop me a message, but you don't need to.
 * You **do not need to share profits,** although of course you may.
 [On my site you can find a few ways to donate](https://www.dr-lex.be/about/#contact), should you want to.